Plank theorems and their applications: a survey: A plank theorem of Ball

 \subsection{Infinite-dimensional Banach spaces}

 The goal of this subsection is to prove \cref{thmboth} in the case where $X$ is an infinite-dimensional Banach space.
-Although the modifications needed in the proof are not obvious, all the tools we shall need are already available to us.
+For reflexive spaces, the result follows readily from the finite-dimensional case (indeed, reflexivity implies that the norm of each functional is attained at some unit vector, as in the beginning of \cref{sec:reduc}).
+In the general case, the modifications needed in the proof are not obvious, but all the tools we shall need are already available to us.
+However, since the proof is similar to the finite-dimensional case, we only highlight the differences and refer to \cite{ball1991} for the details.
 Recall that in the finite case it suffices to obtain a sequence of real numbers $(\lambda_j)_{j=1}^n$ that sum to at most $1$.
 However, we obtain something stronger, namely that $\sum_{j=1}^n\lambda_j^2\leq 1/n$ if we suppose that $w_i=1/n$ for all $i$ for simplicity.
 Running the proof of \cref{thm Ball V2} again with an arbitrary choice of $w_i$ would instead yield $\sum_{j=1}^n w_j^{-1}\lambda_j^2 \leq \sum_{j=1}^n w_j$.
 We can thus use the following lemma.